 When it comes to wedding gifts, it’s not just the thought that counts.
 The money counts, too.
-The average wedding guest will spend $127 on a gift for a family member, according to an American Express spending survey, and $99 on a gift for a friend.
-You’re wasting your money by giving gifts that brides and grooms don’t want and won’t use.
+The average wedding guest will spend $127 on a gift for a family member — according to an American Express survey — and $99 on a gift for a friend.
+You’re wasting your money by giving gifts that couples don’t want and won’t use.

 Here’s a look at some of the worst wedding gifts to give, based on feedback from wedding experts and wedding participants.
 Consider yourself warned.

 For Jim and Pam’s wedding on the hit TV show “The Office,” colleague Dwight Schrute gave the couple turtle boiling pots and turtle bibs to go along with live turtles (which, thankfully, escaped).
 But that’s a sitcom and this is, well, reality.

 “While they may look cute and cuddly, pets do not make a good wedding gift,” says Sacha Patires, event planner and designer at Whimsical Weddings & Events (opens in new tab) of Oklahoma City.
 “Newlyweds do not need the responsibility or financial obligation that comes with a new pet.”